 This very vague offer raises a lot of questions that your prospect doesn’t have time to find the answers.
 Make sure to display the benefits of claiming your offer prominently on your landing page.

-Let’s get this straight once and for all: your homepage is not a landing page.
+This is their homepage: Let’s get this straight once and for all — your homepage is not a landing page.

 A landing page has one particular focus.
 Clearly, after arriving on their homepage, I can tell that they’re trying to get the prospect to sign up for a free consultation.